ThomasLearningInData/Webscraping_YelpReviews/README.md

 # Webscraping reviews from Yelp.com
 In this notebook, I used Python and Selenium to scrape data from Yelp.
+The only challenge with this scrapping is that the user's class labels change randomly from page to page.

 The result is look like the following: